1001 Nunakal: Plot

 As they all gather to eat, Aleena talks about continuing the game.
 When Soumya says not to discuss that topic anymore, Aleena says they don't have the guts to open up.
 But Rajesh takes it as a challenge and reveals that he unknowingly helped a relative of Soumya financially.
 Mujeeb reaches there just as Soumya starts to speak.
 Then Salma goes to the room with Mujeeb and says that it is enough to make up a story and tell it when friends ask.
 Soumya questions Rajesh about why he hid the matter of helping her uncle and getting a new job offer letter.
 Rajesh gets angry and leaves.
 Divya blames Vakeel for causing problems between everyone.
 Meanwhile, Elvin takes the initiative to resolve his feud with Benzy.
 Salma narrates a fictional story to everyone.
 But Mujeeb reveals his true love story.
 Hearing this, Salma gets upset and says it is a fake story.
 But when Mujeeb says that this actually happened and that the photo in his bag is of his former girlfriend, an argument arises between the two.

 Vakeel's wife, Molly, makes a video call to Divya.
 Divya goes to the room to show the watch she got as an anniversary gift.
 She informs Vinay that the watch is missing.
 Then everyone searches the entire room for the watch.
 Rajesh suspects that it was taken by Indu, who was there at the time.
 But Divya has faith in her.
 Aleena says that only Rajesh, Mujeeb, and Salma came in when everyone was outside.
 Rajesh gets angry after Joffy defends Aleena.
 Elvin asks that the incident be reported to the police.
 But Vakeel tells Indu to turn off all the lights in the room and asks whoever took the watch to put it on the table.
 When no one is ready, he decides to call the police.
 Seeing the problems getting worse, Vinay tries to calm them.
 He pleads that it was actually a cheap watch and that there should be no issues with it being stolen.
 Then everyone leaves.
 When Indu comes out after work and tells Anil about the watch, Anil slaps her and returns home angrily.

 Production

 Development

 The story for the film was written during 2016–17.
 1001 Nunakal was announced in November 2021 in Dubai by Salim Ahamed, who previously directed And the Oscar Goes To...
 (2019) and Pathemari (2015).

 Casting

 The makers of the film considered newcomers instead of leading actors to play the lead characters.
 The actors were chosen from auditions in Kerala and the United Arab Emirates, with nine coming from the UAE and four from Kerala.
-The first round audition was held in Dubai from December 26 to December 31, 2021, while the second round audition was held at the same venue from March 5 to March 6, 2022.
+The first round audition was held in Dubai from 26 to 31 December 2021, while the second round audition was held at the same venue from 5 March to 6 March 2022.